 The bachelor of business administration in human resource management degree prepares adult students for careers in any number of industries.
 Friends University strives to serve the needs of human resource professionals by providing the most current and comprehensive resources and to advance the profession by promoting the essential, strategic role of human resources in profit and nonprofit settings.
 One advantage of the human resource management degree is that it is not industry specific.
 Once a student has completed the program of study, he or she is prepared to enter the profession of human resources in any industry

 The degree focuses on theories and practices essential for a successful career in human resources.
 Students have opportunities to develop knowledge and skills to critically examine human resource issues.
 Human resource management training provides opportunities to prepare for an entry-level human resource position, graduate education or future management positions.
 And, Friends University was recently named as the #1 Best Human Resources College in Kansas by Universities.com!
 Each school’s ranking is based on the compilation of data from reliable government sources, student surveys, college graduate interviews, and editorial review.
 We were also ranked #1 in Kansas and #11 in the nation by AffordableColleges.com for both quality and affordability!
+And speaking of data, here’s a great website where you can get even more information on the human resource occupation.

 I do not think I could make this journey without the amazing staff at Friends… The academic success coaches have been vital in helping me make wise decisions.
 They also truly care about my journey and are a constant source of encouragement and help.Tracey Hubbard, Human Resource Management